 Why is Contra Costa more affordable than Alameda County, and what's the catch?

-Contra Costa starts west of the Caldecott Tunnel and runs east into commute-distant Brentwood and Antioch; the median home there sells $200K to $500K below the median Alameda County home at the same square footage.
+Contra Costa starts west of the Caldecott Tunnel and runs east into commute-distant Brentwood and Antioch; the median home there sells $200K-$500K below the median Alameda County home at the same square footage.
 The catch is commute time (the I-680 and I-80 corridors are bottlenecks at peak) and school district variation that's wider than Alameda's.
 The math favors Contra Costa for buyers willing to commute to Walnut Creek, Concord, or San Ramon; it loses fast for buyers commuting daily to Palo Alto or downtown SF.

 Walnut Creek BART corridor: is it really commute-viable for SF jobs in 2026?

-Walnut Creek to Embarcadero is about 42 to 48 minutes peak via BART, and the city has the densest BART-adjacent walkable downtown in Contra Costa.
+Walnut Creek to Embarcadero is about 42-48 minutes peak via BART, and the city has the densest BART-adjacent walkable downtown in Contra Costa.
 Lafayette and Orinda BART are shorter to SF but with less downtown density.
 For 3-day hybrid schedules the commute is genuinely workable; for 5-day in-office the math gets uncomfortable in winter when BART connects through Oakland.
 The Walnut Creek premium over Pleasant Hill and Concord buys exactly this commute advantage.

 Concord vs Pleasant Hill vs Martinez: which one for first-time buyers in 2026?